erroronline1/caro/readme.md

 ![sample purchase menu](http://toh.erroronline.one/caro/purchase%20menu%20en.png)

 ### Vendor and product management
 Order operations rely on a vendor and product database.
 Also this is related to incorporation and sample checks of products, document and certification handling.
-Defined authorized users have permission to manage these categories, add and edit vendors and products, import pricelists and define filters or disable vendors and products.
-[Importing pricelists](#importing-vendor-pricelists) with filtering makes use of the [CSV processor](#csv-processor) and maybe the [ERP interface](#erp-interface).
+Defined authorized users have permission to manage these categories, add and edit vendors and products, import product lists and define filters or disable vendors and products.
+[Importing product lists](#importing-vendor-product-lists) with filtering makes use of the [CSV processor](#csv-processor) and maybe the [ERP interface](#erp-interface).
 Make sure, vendor names match the ERP data.

 > Even if the ERP-Interface can provide data or could serve as a direct source of product data this will not happen!
 Not everyone may have access, let alone writing enabled.
 The redundant product database within the CARO App considers regulatory requirements that are not considered by default within ERP software.